magland/parcelsort/README.md

 # parcelsort

 At a very early stage.
 Kind of like spike sorting, but intentionally overclustering.
 Intended for exploratory research during method development.
+Small channel count only.

 ## Prerequisites

-Install and set up kachery and sortingview
+Install and set up kachery and sortingview.
+Be sure to upgrade to the latest version of sortingview.

 ## Installation